How to Make Liquid Nanoclay?

 The Significance of Liquid Nanoclay

-However, taking into account the accelerating rate of food consumption and decaying soil quality, the development of agricultural technologies is crucial.
+Considering the accelerating rate of food consumption and the declining soil quality, the development of agricultural technologies is of critical importance.
 Furthermore, ever decreasing water resources and green land on the Earth leading to desertification is concerning which sparks new studies on the reduction of water consumption and adding value to worthless soil.
 The combination of global warming, droughts, overgrazing, and other human activities accelerates desertification.
 The sandy soil is worthless for agricultural applications and requires cumbersome treatments to reach a valuable state.
 Another concern to pay attention to is the communities that are dependent on other countries for agricultural resources due to poor-quality soils and lack of advanced agricultural systems.
 The solution to all of these problems lies in the improvement and manipulation of soil towards the desired qualities to support agricultural production and decrease the excessive water consumption of agriculture.
 The outstanding property profile has qualified clay as a good candidate for soil enrichment.

 A Norwegian scientist Kristin Olesen and his team have utilized nanoclay to invent an effective solution to the desertification problem.
 This novel solution is named Liquid Nanoclay (LNC).
 Clay had previously been researched andused up till 1987 as a solution for the desertification problem, however; dry mixing clay with sandy soil did not result in infeasible solutions since it requires a substantial amount of clay and enormous mechanical mixing work.
 Almost 90-100 kg of clay is required for every square meter by the conventional dry mixing methods.
 Liquid Nanoclay was designed as a way to overcome these problems and create quality soil out of sandy worthless soil.
 Kristin Olesen and his son Ole Morten Olesen, the owners of Desert Control and the inventors of Liquid Nanoclay, have conducted tests in Egypt to assess the effectiveness of this novel process and obtained significant positive results.
 The lands treated with Liquid Nanoclay demonstrated a 416% higher yield than untreated plots at the same amount of seeds and fertilizers.
 According to Desert Control, Liquid Nanoclay reduces water usage by 50-65% compared to current irrigation methods.
 Furthermore, Liquid Nanoclay acts as a catalyst for Mycorrhizal fungi when nourishment is available, with the fungi responsible for the increased yield.
 The lands treated with liquid nanoclay are also less susceptible to soil loss due to wind effects.
 The novel preparation method of liquid nanoclay is the star player of all these positive outcomes.